necst/necst-guide/source/content/facilities.rst

 #.
 Follow this procedure: :ref:`access-facilities`.
 #.
 Plug your laptop to any of the available cables.
 #.
-Open your browser and connect to your favorite website via the HTTP (not HTTPS!) scheme.
-This will pop up an authentication modal dialog: enter your credentials and your MAC address will be allowed
+Open your browser and connect to your favorite website via the HTTP scheme.
+This will pop up an authentication modal dialog: enter your credentials and your MAC address will be allowed.
+Sometimes, browsing a site through HTTPS does not correctly trigger the authentication dialog.

 The network infrastructure of `Politecnico di Milano`_ is managed by `ASICT`_ and the bandwidth is provided the `GARR Consortium`_, the Italian Research & Education Network.
 Therefore, when using the Internet, in addition to the :ref:`rules`, every user should follow the `General Rules <http://www.wifi.polimi.it/en/regolamento/>`_.